 So how do organisations, especially large ones, align organisational performance without going through a burdensome bureaucratic process?
 The next two sections look at a case study and some evidence from our interviews.
-"There are people in this organisation working away on projects in which the Senior Leadership Team have long since lost interest."

 5.0 RENTOKIL CASE STUDY

 As a case study in managing organisational performance, Rentokil is a particularly interesting organisation because it has achieved FTSE Top 30 status in an industry where differentiation is extremely difficult and the barriers to entry are low.
 As we previously stated, being first to a new and expanding market can propel a company to great heights.
 But achieving real performance differentiation in an activity like pest control must be due to something the company's management has done.